dotnet/docs-aspire/docs/extensibility/custom-component.md

 The preceding code defines the `MailKitClientSettings` class with:

-- `ConnectionString` property that represents the connection string to the SMTP server.
+- `Endpoint` property that represents the connection string to the SMTP server.
 - `Credentials` property that represents the credentials to authenticate with the SMTP server.
 - `DisableHealthChecks` property that determines whether health checks are enabled.
 - `DisableTracing` property that determines whether tracing is enabled.
 - `DisableMetrics` property that determines whether metrics are enabled.

+### Parse connection string logic

+The settings class also contains a `ParseConnectionString` method that parses the connection string into a valid `Uri`.
+The configuration is expected to be provided in the following format:

+- `ConnectionStrings:<connectionName>`: The connection string to the SMTP server.
+- `MailKit:Client:Endpoint`: The connection string to the SMTP server.

+If neither of these values are provided, an exception is thrown.
+Likewise, if there's a value but it's not a valid URI, an exception is thrown.

 ## Expose component wrapper functionality